What is a hate crime?

 To report a hate crime - please select the county/area where the crime happened from the drop-down list below and you will be taken to the correct reporting form.

-You can use the postcode search at www.police.uk to check the name of your local area.
+You can use the postcode search at www.police.uk to check the name of your local police service.

 We used this information to create the Google Map below.